Of note: the following is taken from 20/20 mom’s website. Please go to

 At a minimum, based on recommendations from various professional provider associations and in conjunction with the Healthcare Effectiveness Data and Information Set (HEDIS), 2020 Mom recommends screening happen during the following intervals:

+During Pregnancy: At least once, ideally late in the first trimester or early in the second trimester.
 Those who are pregnant should be informed about and screened for maternal mental health disorders by their obstetricians or support staff when pregnancy is confirmed.
 This is because new onset of these disorders occurs almost as frequently during pregnancy as in the postpartum period, and many who are childbearing age have pre-existing and undiagnosed/untreated anxiety and depression.
 Screening should occur at least once more during pregnancy, ideally late in the first trimester or early in the second trimester.

 In the Postpartum Period: At least once, at the six week obstetric postpartum visit and ideally at least one additional time through the first year after birth.